I have quit my decent paying IT job after 15 years so I can work for an airline to satisfy my travel bug.

 If I'm not flying, I like to ride my bike, go for a hike, play tennis with my friends, do yoga, watch movies, read, and do volunteer work.
 I used to do martial arts for 5 years.
-I am also a host on another site, and have hosted quite a few travellers from all over the world in the past 6 months.
+I am also a host on another site, and have hosted quite a few travellers from all over the world.

-I like to cook, love to experiment and concoct my own recipes.
-It's therapeutic.
+I like to cook, love to experiment and concoct my own recipes (yes, meatless) It's therapeutic.
 Also, on my days off if I'm not travelling, I visit a new restaurant once a week, in the Seattle area (or any area I travel to) to get ideas from the pros :)

 A roommate lives with me, he's also an airline employee and gone 3 days a week.
 We're both non-smokers.
 I'm pescatarian.
 I also like to fast every now and then.